awslabs/graphql-schema-utilities/README.md

   -s, --schema [pattern]      Use a glob path that would define all of your schema files to merge them into a valid schema. (default: "").
   -r, --rules [pattern]       The file path for your custom rules to validate your operations, and your merged schema.
 To learn abot how to write your custom rules: check the README.md file  (default: "").
   -p, --operations [pattern]  Use a glob that that contains your graphql operation files to test against the merged schema file. (default: "").
-  -d, --disableDirectives     By default will merge the directives, unless this was set to true.
+  -d, --includeDirectives     By default will NOT merge the directives, unless you added this flag.
   -h, --help                  output usage information.
 ```